Azure/fleet/docs/howtos/takeover.md

 * To fix the configuration difference, consider one of the following options:

-    * Switch the whenToTakeOver setting back to Always, which will instruct Fleet to take over the resource right away and overwrite all configuration differences; or
+    * Switch the `whenToTakeOver` setting back to `Always`, which will instruct Fleet to take over the resource right away and overwrite all configuration differences; or
     * Edit the diff'd field directly on the member cluster side, so that the value is consistent with that on the hub cluster; Fleet will periodically re-evaluate diffs and should take over the resource soon after.
     * Delete the resource from the member cluster.
 Fleet will then re-apply the resource template and re-create the resource.